oneapi-src/oneDNN/rfcs/20201119-change-memory-init-behavior/README.md

 zero padded.

 However, we would keep the zero padding logic when a memory data handle is set.
-To achieve goal 1 and 3, we would add a flag to set_data_handle and memory creation.
-This flag would be true if memory was already initialized (so if it was the output of a oneDNN primitive), and false otherwise (default value).
-So the default behavior would be similar as today's situation, but users could remove the spurious zero pad calls by providing these flags.
+In order to make setting the handle of a memory asynchronous, `set_data_handle` would take a stream as input and return an event (not that for the memory constructor that takes a handle as input, we would still have to be synchronous since no event can be returned in this case).
+The `set_data_handle` operation would also take a boolean as input, that the user would set to `true` if memory was already initialized (so if it was the output of a oneDNN primitive), and false otherwise (default value).

-To achieve goal 2, we would add a new set data handle that accepts a stream and returns an event.
+This option:
+- partially achieves goal 1.
+If the user set each memory status properly, then the number of calls to zero pad can be minimized (or even zero if no custom kernel is called).
+However, it would require a lot of effort on the user side to achieve this.
+If nothing is done on the user side to reduce zero padding, then the situation remains unchanged compared to today.
+- fully achieves goal 2, since now setting a handle can be done asynchronously.
+- achieves goal 3.
+By default, all memories are zero padded, and the user has full control to enforce zero padding when calling custom kernels.

 This option seems tempting since it solves all the issues.
 But the very big downsides are that